Chimaeras are distant relatives of sharks and have skeletons made out of cartilage

 Lanternfish most likely use their bioluminescence for communication and counterillumination (a form of camouflage).
 They undergo vertical migration, which means they move closer to the ocean surface—the epipelagic zone (10-100m or 30-300 ft.)—during the night in order to feed on their primary food source, zooplankton.

-Over 240 species of lanternfish range in size anywhere from 2 to 30 cm.
-This small fish can be found throughout the world’s oceans.
-In fact, according to research, lanternfish make up 60% percent of deep-sea fish populations.
+With over 240 species, Lanternfish range in body size anywhere from 0.7 to 12 inches (2 to 30 cm).
+This interesting fish can be found throughout the world’s oceans.
+In fact, according to research, Lanternfish make up 60% percent of deep sea fish populations.
 This makes them essential for the marine ecosystem and leads to them becoming important prey for many larger marine animals such as other deep sea fish, tuna, salmon, jumbo squid, whales, dolphins, sharks, and others.
 Lanternfish are also a common target of commercial fishing.

 Viperfish

-Characteristics: The viperfish has two very long front fangs that stick out of the mouth and run past its eyes
+Typical characteristics: The Viperfish has two very long front fangs that stick out of the mouth and run past its eyes

-Like some other deep-sea fish, viperfish also migrate during the night to shallower waters where they feed.
-Viperfish typically don’t get bigger than 1 foot, so they hunt primarily small crustaceans or fishes, such as lanternfish.
-They have long, sharp teeth, which earned them their name.
+Like some other deep sea fish, Viperfish also migrate during the night to shallower waters where they feed.
+They typically don’t get bigger than 1 foot (31 centimeters), so they hunt small crustaceans or fishes, such as Lanternfish.
+They have long, sharp teeth and protruding lower jaw, which earned them their name.

 Viperfish use their bioluminescence in an interesting way.
 Not only do they use it to attract prey, but they also use the glowing photophores along their bellies for counterillumination.
 This allows them to match their background better and hide their silhouette from predators lurking below them.